haydn-jones/haydn-jones.github.io/content/posts/The-Launch-of-WaifuXL.md

   return canvas.toDataURL();
 }
 ```
-Finally, now that we have the output Data URI, we can render this output alongside the input to the user, using the react-compare-slider library to create a side by side view of the images.
+Finally, now that we have the output Data URI, we can render this output alongside the input to the user, using the react-compare-slider library to create a side-by-side view of the images.

 ## Breakdown of Some "Fun" Problems